drl990114/MarkFlowy/README.md

 Available for Linux, macOS and Windows.

+> [!NOTE]
-> Please note: Because of Apple’s security policy restrictions on software without developer certification, the **macOS aarch64** version cannot be installed directly.
-In order to support **automatic updates**, the current **macOS aarch64** version in releases uses the **x86** version of the software.
-There may be some compatibility impact(not found so far), but it does not affect normal use.
+> Because of Apple’s security policy restrictions on software without developer certification, the **macOS aarch64** version cannot be downloaded and used directly.
+You can ignore the limit by doing the following:
+> - Open your terminal
+> - Go to the `Applications` directory. .e.g `/Applications`.
+> - Run `xattr -cr MarkFlowy.app` and open the app again
+> - Please make sure you download from `github releases`.

 Please look [releases page](https://github.com/drl990114/MarkFlowy/releases)